 The role of nurse practitioner (NP) has its roots in the shortage of qualified healthcare service providers that took place in the mid-1960s.
 By the early 1970s, the federal government began allocating funds to increase NP training across the US and soon more than 500 certificate programs were established to prepare nurses for primary care positions.
-At the dawn of the twenty-first century, NPs were practicing in every state and currently there are more than 205K NPs licensed in the US.
+At the dawn of the twenty-first century, NPs were practicing in every state and currently there are more than 270K NPs licensed in the US.

 These healthcare professionals work in a number of different settings, and the demand for NPs is increasing at a steady pace.
 Let’s dive a bit deeper into the numbers behind this role that has gone from obscurity to ubiquity in less than 50 years.
 This data was collected by the American Association of Nurse Practitioners in 2018.

 Find the iHire niche community that's right for you.